Basf (ETR:BAS) Given a €55.00 Price Target by Sanford C. Bernstein Analysts

-Sanford C. Bernstein set a €55.00 ($63.95) price target on Basf (ETR:BAS) in a report released on Monday, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the basic materials company’s stock.
+Basf (ETR:BAS) has been assigned a €55.00 ($63.95) price objective by stock analysts at Sanford C. Bernstein in a report issued on Tuesday, Borsen Zeitung reports.
+The brokerage presently has a “neutral” rating on the basic materials company’s stock.
+Sanford C. Bernstein’s price objective would indicate a potential downside of 14.28% from the stock’s previous close.

-Several other brokerages also recently issued reports on BAS.
-Goldman Sachs Group set a €66.00 ($76.74) price target on Basf and gave the company a neutral rating in a report on Monday, January 6th.
-Baader Bank set a €59.00 ($68.60) price target on Basf and gave the company a sell rating in a report on Monday, January 6th.
-Warburg Research set a €67.70 ($78.72) price target on Basf and gave the company a neutral rating in a report on Thursday, October 24th.
-Credit Suisse Group set a €66.50 ($77.33) price target on Basf and gave the company a neutral rating in a report on Wednesday, January 8th.
-Finally, Nord/LB set a €66.00 ($76.74) price target on Basf and gave the company a neutral rating in a report on Thursday, October 24th.
-Two research analysts have rated the stock with a sell rating, fourteen have given a hold rating and two have issued a buy rating to the company’s stock.
-The stock currently has an average rating of Hold and a consensus target price of €65.25 ($75.87).
+BAS has been the topic of a number of other research reports.
+Barclays set a €66.00 ($76.74) price target on shares of Basf and gave the company a “neutral” rating in a research report on Tuesday, December 17th.
+JPMorgan Chase & Co. set a €65.00 ($75.58) price target on shares of Basf and gave the company a “neutral” rating in a research report on Thursday, December 12th.
+Baader Bank set a €77.00 ($89.53) price target on shares of Basf and gave the company a “buy” rating in a research report on Monday.
+DZ Bank reiterated a “neutral” rating on shares of Basf in a research report on Thursday, January 9th.
+Finally, Goldman Sachs Group set a €66.00 ($76.74) price target on shares of Basf and gave the company a “neutral” rating in a research report on Monday, January 6th.
+One equities research analyst has rated the stock with a sell rating, fourteen have assigned a hold rating and three have given a buy rating to the stock.
+The company has a consensus rating of “Hold” and an average target price of €66.25 ($77.03).

 About Basf